Materials Science Division

 The Ohio State University

 I am a chemical engineer supporting Optics Processing for NIF & Photon Science.
 I research cleaning, etching, and coating processes to improve the laser damage threshold of NIF final optics.
 I use ellipsometry to better understand how sol-gel coatings age in vacuum.
-I develop cleanliness protocols to improve the performance and reliability of fiber lasers.
-I also engineer solutions for a novel type of liquid-cooled pockels cell.
+I develop surface treatment protocols to improve the performance and reliability of fiber lasers.

 Bude, J., Carr, C. W., Miller, P. E., Parham, T., Whitman, P., Monticelli, M., Raman, R., Cross, D., Welday, B., Ravizza, F., Suratwala, T., Davis, J., Fischer, M., Hawley, R., Lee, H., Matthews, M., Norton, M., Nostrand, M., VanBlarcom, D., Sommer, S., Particle damage sources for fused silica optics and their mitigation on high energy laser systems, Optics Express 25 (10), 11414 (2017).

 S. Elhadj, W.A.
 Steel, D.S.
 VanBlarcom, R.A.
 Hawley, K.I.
 Schaffers, and P. Geraghty, Scalable process for the mitigation of laser-damaged potassium dihydrogen phosphate crystal optic surfaces with effective removal of the damaged antireflective coating, Applied Optics 56 (8) 2217 (2017).

 Diana VanBlarcom, Marcus Monticelli, Gabriel Davalos, Phil Miller, David Cross, and C. Wren Carr, Damage Performance of Sol-gel Anti-reflective Coatings for the National Ignition Facility, Optical Interference Coatings, WD.10 (2016).